navee042/AUTO-WT-TOOL/README.md

 5.A browser window should open with the Streamlit app running.

+This TOOL is available to access directly in this URL:  https://sqlietool-auto-wt-tool-stream-5olzrz.streamlit.app/

 Please NOTE:This is a basic SQL injection vulnerability scanner and may not detect all possible vulnerabilities.
 Remember to use this code responsibly and only on systems that you have proper authorization to test.